 Having a savings clause is standard practice with Tax Treaties.
 They allow countries to tax their citizens regardless of the tax treaty itself.
 Thanks to this little clause, Americans living in the UK can still find themselves taxed in the US.
 The US still has to honor the treaty for UK citizens living in the US, but they have the freedom to choose if they want Americans to utilize it.

 The technical explanation provided by the Treasury Department explains:

-As you can see, even a Tax Treaty doesn’t guarantee US citizens from double taxation.
-This is where the Foreign Tax Credit and the Foreign Earned Income Exclusion come in handy.
-By using either or both, Americans living in the UK still have opportunities to avoid owing US income taxes.
+As you can see, even a Tax Treaty doesn’t exempt US citizens from double taxation.
+Fortunately, there are tax benefits like the Foreign Tax Credit and the Foreign Earned Income Exclusion.
+By using one or both, Americans living in the UK still have opportunities to avoid owing US income taxes.